 Student Login - click the link to register/revise presentations

-Faculty Login - click the link to approve presentations
+Faculty Login - click the link to approve presentations and/or initiate Sessions

 The following is the list of information needed to fully register a presentation for Student Scholars Day.
 Please have this information available prior to visiting the registration site to avoid error and headache.
 Information will be able to be updated online simply by using the login feature.